TheRealKasumi/NikoLight/documentation/build.md

 TesLight is able to drive a variable number of LEDs in series (up to a few hundred).
 The LEDs operate at 5V and **only 5V**.
 Never connect them directly to the 12V of your car.
-If the onboard voltage regulator can not delvier enough current, you need to use an external 5V regulator.
+If the onboard voltage regulator can not deliver enough current, you need to use an external 5V regulator.

 The following picture shows the pinout of the finished board.

 ![Teslight Pinout](media/build/testlight-pinout.png)

 As you can see there are 6 connectors for the LEDs.
-These output a regulated 5V and data signal suitable for the WS2812 type LEDs.
+These outputs a regulated 5V and data signal suitable for the WS2812 type LEDs.
 Canncel 1 is the left, bottom connector.
 Channel 2, 3, 4 are in the upward direction.
-Channel 5 and 6 ar on the right from top to bottom.
+Channel 5 and 6 are on the right from top to bottom.

 | Channel   | Mapped to         |
 | --------- | ----------------- |